-Review of financial condition
+Review of Financial Condition

-Given the Group's mix of mining, evaluation and exploration assets, and given their various stages of development, the Group may require funding for continued exploration, evaluation, development and/or mining activities.
-To the extent that sufficient cash is not generated by the Group's activities or mining operations for the payment of loan, interest and/or dividends, funding will be required.
+Given the Group's mix of mining, evaluation and exploration assets, and given their various stages of development, the Group may require funding for continued exploration, evaluation, development and/ or mining activities.
+To the extent that sufficient cash is not generated by the Group's activities or mining operations for the payment of loan, interest and/ or dividends, funding will be required.

-As a result of the current global inflationary environment, supply chain constraints and general economic uncertainties, and the potential unknown future impact on the assumptions contained in the Group's cash flow forecasts over the next 12 months, the Directors recognise that the Group may have to source funding solutions and/ or restructure existing financing facilities in order to ensure the realisation of assets and extinguishment of liabilities as and when they fall due.
+As a result of the current global inflationary environment, supply chain constraints and general economic uncertainties, and the potential unknown future impact on the assumptions contained in the Group's cash flow forecasts over the next 12 months, the Directors recognise that the Group may have to source funding solutions in order to ensure the realisation of assets and extinguishment of liabilities as and when they fall due.